dowjones/intentionjs/_posts/2013-4-17-responsive-axes.md

 });
 {% endhighlight %}

 The above example is an axis that is designed to respond on the window scroll event.
-The most obvious use for this is probably sticking components at specific scroll depths.
+The most obvious use for this is sticking components at specific scroll depths.

 {% highlight javascript %}
 console.log(depth);